-The conclave message, first and foremost, presents the opportunity to impact and inspire Arrowmen.
+The conclave message, first and foremost, presents the opportunity to impact on and inspire every Arrowmen.
 In order to take full advantage of this opportunity, a fully developed conclave message contains 3 vital elements:

 1. The conclave message is presented as a call to action.

-A conclave message should inspire Arrowmen to act.
+A conclave message should inspire Arrowmen to act, get involved, or make a difference.
 Without a call to action, Arrowmen will begin to question the purpose of the message.
 The message should be a request or challenge, not commentary or information.
 Challenges inspire.
 Lectures do not.

 2. The conclave message is relevant to all.

 The purpose of a conclave message is to impact, but it will be difficult to impact those whom the message does not apply to.
 For example, if your message is about youth leading change, the message will be relevant to all youth Arrowmen, but it will not resonate with all adult Arrowmen.
 This isolates that group instead of impacting and inspiring them to participate in your purpose.
-The above message could be broadened to leading or impacting change and present opportunities for both youth and adults to impact change.
+The above message could be broadened to the idea of leading or impacting change so that all groups, both youth and adult, can connect and understand the message.

 3. The conclave message is easily understood, clear, and concise.

 If participants spend more time trying to decipher the message, that allows less time for them to get inspired by the message.
-It is for this reason that a message should be easily understood and provide one unambiguous meaning.
+This is why a message needs to be easily understood and provide one unambiguous meaning.

 It is important to note, developing the message first is essential.
 The conclave message ultimately comes from the purpose and goal of the event, and because of this it is the more important of the two.
 Developing the theme first, can lead to molding the message around the theme, which can lead to a distancing from your original goals and purpose.